 - You could still qualify for an FHA loan if you’ve had a bankruptcy or other financial issues in the past.

-- They’re available with fixed or adjustable rates and for 30- or 15-year terms.
+- FHA loans are available with fixed or adjustable rates and for 30- or 15-year terms.

-- They have low down payment requirements.
+- FHA loans have low down payment requirements.
 You can put down as little as 3.5%.